Former Rep. Pat Schroeder, pioneer for women’s rights, dies

 For a while, she taught a graduate-level course titled “The Politics of Poverty.”
 She also headed the Association of American Publishers.

 She later moved to Florida, where she continued to dabble in politics.
+Among other activities she served on the board of the Marguerite Casey Foundation.

 Schroeder was born in Portland, Oregon, on July 30, 1940.
 She was a pilot who paid for college tuition with her own flying service.
 She graduated from the University of Minnesota before earning her law degree in 1964.
 From 1964 to 1966, she was a field attorney for the National Labor Relations Board.

-She married James W. Schroeder in 1962.
-The couple had two children, Scott and Jamie.
+She is survived by her husband, James W. Schroeder, whom she married in 1962.
+Also surviving are their two children, Scott and Jamie.

 Former Associated Press writer Steven K. Paulson contributed to this report.